Athletes work hard to win, from training to diet. There's a simple thing they might overlook: Going to bed an hour early.

-"Getting enough sleep is crucial for athletic performance," says David Geier, MD, director of Sports Medicine at the Medical University of South Carolina.
-Studies have found that good sleep can improve speed, accuracy, and reaction time in athletes.
+"Getting enough sleep is crucial for athletic performance," says David Geier, MD, an orthopedic surgeon and sports medicine specialist in Charleston, SC.
+Studies show that good sleep can improve speed, accuracy, and reaction time in athletes.

-According to the National Sleep Foundation, most people need about seven to nine hours of sleep a night.
-If you're an athlete in training, that may not be enough.
+Most people need about 7 to 9 hours of sleep a night.
+If you're an athlete in training, you may need more.

-"Just as athletes need more calories than most people when they're in training, they need more sleep, too," says Geier.
-All the stress and grueling practices require more time to recover.
+"Just as athletes need more calories than most people when they're in training, they need more sleep, too," Geier says.
+You're pushing your body in practice, so you need more time to recover.

 How Sleep Affects Athletic Performance

-"Not getting enough sleep doesn't only make you tired the next day," says Geier.
+"Not getting enough sleep doesn't only make you tired the next day," Geier says.
 "It has a big impact on what's happening inside your body."

 Felicia Stoler, RD, an exercise physiologist and registered dietitian in New Jersey, agrees.
-"Sleep is the time when your body repairs itself," she tells WebMD.
+"Sleep is the time when your body repairs itself," she says.
 "If we don't get enough sleep, we don't perform well."

 On the flip side, studies have found clear evidence that increasing sleep has real benefits for athletes.

-A 2011 study tracked the Stanford University basketball team for several months.
-Players added an average of almost two hours of sleep a night.
+One study tracked the Stanford University basketball team for several months.
+Players added an average of almost 2 hours of sleep a night.
 The results?
 Players increased their speed by 5%.
 Their free throws were 9% more accurate.
 They had faster reflexes and felt happier.
 Other studies have shown similar benefits for football players and other athletes.